Around Athens Airport: from Marathon to Sounio

 The place is atmospheric and unique.

-Vravrona tower: a medieval tower, left from Athens Latin occupation.
+Vravrona medieval tower: a medieval tower, left from Athens Latin occupation.

 If you want to go southern, here are some nice spots.